k1r0d3v/BreezeEnhanced/README.md

  - Configurable options with UI, latte-dock colorize mode, hide title bar, etc...

 ## Notes
- - Only support for offscreen client window rendering in X11, other platforms will fallback to screen capture
  - Some features has been removed, like the grip

 ## Credits: